Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Results

 \subsection{AI-ready Test-beds}

 AI-ready test-beds advance RAI by providing controlled environments to develop, test, and validate AI models with reliability and reproducibility guarantees.
-In the post-ChatGPT era, where GenAI is increasingly embedded in products and services, such platforms help assess non-determinism, multimodal behavior, and risks like bias, hallucination, and privacy leakage, supporting proportionate assurance and governance alignment.
+In the post-ChatGPT era, such platforms help assess non-determinism, multimodal behavior, and risks like bias, hallucination, and privacy leakage, supporting proportionate assurance and governance alignment.
 We present representative examples in Table~\ref{tab:ai_testbeds}.
 The key value of these test-beds is in producing audit-ready evidence datasheets/model cards, prompt/tool logs, KPI dashboards, red-team logs, and versioned runs.

 {

 }